acadelia/ballsballs/README.md

-# ballsballs three.js with vite :(
+# ballsballs three.js with vite
+using npm run dev :(